CURRICULUM

 Skills

-Women in Victorian Britain
+Life in Victorian Britain

 This topic is a case study of women in Victorian London, based on the book 'The Five' by the historian Hallie Rubenhold.
 The study focuses on the five likely victims of Jack the Ripper, but uses their unfortunate fame to ask questions about women's place in society, their reliance on men, treatment by those in authority and the impact of alcoholism.